bigpigeon/bigpigeon.github.io/content/4_toy_brick/12_insert_or_save.md

 brick.Insert(&data)
 ```

-If you lazy want toyorm auto select insert or update, use Save
+If you lazy let toyorm auto select insert or update, use Save

 ```golang
 // if have zero primary key, save still use insert into